 Geology and Identification

-As a type of quartz, rose quartz, just as other quartz varieties has a Mohs hardness of 7 and belongs to the trigonal crystal system.
+As a type of quartz, Rose Quartz, just as other quartz varieties has a Mohs hardness of 7 and belongs to the trigonal crystal system.
 It’s usually a light pink, but can vary in color, intensity, and hue; sometimes a very deep pink colored and at other times, very pale so that it’s barely pink.
 Sometimes they’re right in between.
-And to tell you the truth, geologists are totally confused as to what the exact cause of its rosy hue.
-The precise element has yet to be pinpointed but has been blamed on trace amounts of:

 This stone can be found in Madagascar, South Dakota, Namibia, India, and Brazil.